theochem/horton/doc/user_hf_dft.rst

 Models for orbital occupations
 ==============================

-Before calling an SCF solver, one has to select a scheme to set the orbital occupations after each SCF iteration, even when the occuption numbers are to remain fixed throughout the calculation.
-One can use any of the following three options:
+Before calling an SCF solver, you have to select a scheme to set the orbital occupations after each SCF iteration, even when the occuption numbers are to remain fixed throughout the calculation.
+You can use any of the following three options:

 * :py:class:`~horton.meanfield.occ.FixedOccModel`.
 Keep all occupation numbers
   fixed at preset values.
-Example usage:
+For example,

   .. code-block:: python